 Day 8: Koh Lipe: Snorkeling Day Trip

-We booked a private long-tail boat for this tour and it cost just 2,500 TBH (67 EUR) for the five of us for the whole day.
+We booked a private long-tail boat and it was such a great value.
 We visited many small islands around Koh Tong and spent the whole day snorkeling at various locations.

 We saw stunning white sand beaches and little islands dotted in the azure blue water, beautiful coral and lots of colorful fish.
 However, I have to be honest with you – we found snorkeling in Thailand much less impressive than in most other places that we had visited in the past.